kubermatic/docs/content/kubeone/master/architecture/compatibility/_index.en.md

 * RHEL 7
 * RHEL 8
 * Flatcar
+* Amazon Linux 2***

 \*\* Only Kubernetes versions 1.18.6 and newer are known to work properly with CentOS 7.

+\*\*\* Amazon Linux 2 currently requires you to manually specify URLs to all binaries — Kubelet, Kubeadm, Kubectl, and CNI using the AssetConfiguration API.
+Support for package managers on Amazon Linux 2 is planned for the future.

 [upstream-supported-versions]: https://kubernetes.io/docs/setup/release/version-skew-policy/#supported-versions
 [kubernetes-issue-93194]: https://github.com/kubernetes/kubernetes/issues/93194